sebGilR/learning_tracker/README.md

 ### Setup

-Download or clone this repo and cd into it.
+Download or clone this repo, and cd into it.

 Install gems with: